 Barton says a lot of his anglers view catfishing in two ways.
-“First, they get to go fishing and have the fun associated with it.
+“First, they get to go fishing and have fun associated with it.
 Second, they can carry plenty of dressed fish home for the dinner table.
 They look at what they take home as paying for their guide.
-It is a good trade off and no trophy fish are taken.”
+It is a good trade-off and no trophy fish are taken.”

 Barton feels the boat limit on eaters can have a big impact as a conservation tool if everyone would abide by it.
-At the same time he points out the ability of commercial fisherman to take dozens of that size daily.
+At the same time, he points out the ability of commercial fishermen to take dozens of that size daily.

 Barton also worries that netting will return.
 “We are trying to get catfish some respect,” commented Barton.
 “There is no limit on catfish in Alabama.
 We got a lot of little fellows.
 As catfishing grew in popularity it was like pulling teeth to get the 34-inch limit.
 I am afraid they will bring back netting.”

 Capt.
 Scott Manning (865-680-7672) is another angler that respects the trophy fish.
 He also has a boat rule for his anglers.
 “I allow fish up to 10 pounds to be taken for the dinner table,” reported Manning.
 “That is, with the exception of flatheads.
 I never keep flatheads.”

 He also makes the point that conservation can benefit from careful handling of the big fish.
 “I’ve always said dropping a big fish in a boat or keeping it in a livewell can’t be good.”